Skip to main content

 Code coupled with many dependencies creates a chain reaction of changes.
 Modifying one class requires changes in other dependent classes, which triggers more changes elsewhere.
 This "dependency hell" is why simple changes often take days instead of minutes.

-I've seen teams spend entire sprints making what should have been a simple configuration change, as it required updates across dozens of tightly coupled components.
+I've seen teams spend entire sprints on what should have been simple configuration changes because they required updates across dozens of tightly coupled components.
+When you can't change anything without changing everything, maintenance becomes a nightmare.

 Code that tries to solve future or speculative problems that haven't happened yet quickly becomes unmaintainable.
 We often don't know what tomorrow's problems will be, yet many developers build "just in case" features.